mech-lang/server/README.md

 # Mech Server

-Mech Server is the way most users will work with Mech.
-It hosts a websocket server that accepts connections from a Mech notebook.
-The main contribution of this module is the notion of a `Program`, which is a network of Mech cores.
+Provides a server and client ofr hosting Mech programs on a websocket.

 ## Contents

-- client - defines a protocol for accepting messages from websocket clients, and a `ClientHandler` that implements this protocol.
+- client - defines a protocol for accepting messages from clients (websocket or otherwise), and a `ClientHandler` that implements this protocol.

 ## Project Status